iamjuni/MyLFS/README.md

 If you don't know what this is, or haven't built Linux From Scratch on your own before, you should go through the LFS [book](https://linuxfromscratch.org) before using this script.

+# Roadmap
+* Add support for the lfs 12.2 book
+* Clean up the source code and modularise it more

 ## How To Use
 Basically, just run `sudo ./mylfs.sh --build-all` and then stare at your terminal for several hours.
 Maybe meditate on life or something while you wait.
 Or maybe clean your room or do your dishes finally.
 I don't know.
 Do whatever you want.
 Maybe by the end of the script, you'll realize why you love linux so much: you love it because it is *hard*.
 Just like going to the moon, god dammit.